MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-command-line.md

    | **Gateway** | (Required only for static IP configurations) IPv4 address of the default gateway. |
    | **CloudServiceIP** | (Required only for static IP configurations) The Arc Resource Bridge requires a cloud agent to run on the host.
 This cloud agent is installed as a [Failover Cluster generic service](https://techcommunity.microsoft.com/t5/failover-clustering/failover-clustering-networking-basics-and-fundamentals/ba-p/1706005). cloudServiceIP is the IP address of the Failover Cluster generic service hosting the cloud agent.
 This IP address must match the IP address of the network that is used for all client access and cluster communications. |

 1. Prepare configuration for Azure Arc Resource Bridge.
-This step varies depending on whether AKS Hybrid is installed or not.
+This step varies depending on whether Azure Kubernetes Service (AKS) hybrid is installed or not.
-   - **If AKS Hybrid is installed.** Skip this step and proceed to step 4 to update the required extensions.
+   - **If AKS hybrid is installed.** Skip this step and proceed to step 4 to update the required extensions.
-   - **If AKS Hybrid is not installed.** Run the following cmdlets to provide an IP address to your Azure Arc Resource Bridge VM:
+   - **If AKS hybrid is not installed.** Run the following cmdlets to provide an IP address to your Azure Arc Resource Bridge VM:

       ### [For static IP address](#tab/for-static-ip-address-1)

       ```PowerShell